California State University, San Bernardino: Organization and administration

 The John M. Pfau Library sits at the center of the San Bernardino campus.

-San Bernardino-Riverside State College became a part of the California College System (now called the California State University system) in 1965 and eventually became California State University, San Bernardino.
-It, along with 22 other campuses, now forms the California State University system, which is the largest senior system of higher education in the United States.
+San Bernardino-Riverside State College became a part of the California College System (now called the California State University system) in 1965 and eventually became California State University, San Bernardino in 1984.
+It, along with 21 other campuses, now forms the California State University system, which is the largest senior system of higher education in the United States.

-The current president is Tomas Morales, who was chosen in 2012.
-A graduate of SUNY New Paltz, he serves on the boards of directors of the American Council on Education, and the American Association of State Colleges and Universities, for which he is chair.
+The current president is S. Terri Gomez, who was chosen in 2026.
+A first-generation college student from California’s Inland Empire, she is the university’s fifth president and the first woman to serve in the position.
+Her most recent role was provost and vice president for academic affairs at Cal Poly Pomona.